Princeton45/DevOps-Cloud-Resume-Challenge/README.md

 ## CI/CD Workflows
 1. **Terraform Cloud Workflow**: Automates Terraform operations
-   - Runs on pushes to master and manual triggers
+   - Runs on pushes to the master github branch and manual triggers
    - Performs Terraform init, validate, and plan
    - Integrates with Terraform Cloud for apply operations